 And I witnessed that philosophy in action everyday.

-I sat in on meetings of the Sarmoli women’s sangathan (self help group), as they discussed everything from the summer festival logistics, to helping more village women set up homestays, to their personal marathon goals (for the routes they were to run are everyday work routes in these parts).
+I sat in on meetings of the Sarmoli’s Maati sangathan (women self help group).
+They discussed everything from the summer festival logistics, to helping more village women set up a homestay in Munsiyari, to their personal marathon goals (the routes they were to run are everyday work routes in these parts).
 I joined them to experiment with planting tomatoes, brinjals and bhang seeds in an innovative new polyhouse.
-I followed them to the local magistrate’s office to revolt against a state trekking initiative that threatened their spring water sources – and saw them achieve success in getting the trekking group to camp at an alternate location and promise to carry their non-disposable waste back.
+I followed them to the local magistrate’s office to revolt against a state trekking initiative that threatened their spring water sources.
+And saw them achieve success in getting the trekking group to camp at an alternate location and promise to carry their non-disposable waste back.
 I heard (and witnessed) heartbreaking stories of domestic violence faced by women from the region, and how the sangathan has been instrumental in supporting and empowering them to start new lives.

 But even as they dealt with serious issues personally and as a group, juggling the hats of homestay hosts, entrepreneurs, guides, activists and homemakers, there was never a day without laughter, playful teasing and gratitude for the lighter moments.

-When the summer festivities began, I was amazed to see half the village in tadasana (tree pose) during the yoga workshop, joined them to cook pasta with wild oregano over an open fire, and bade goodbye to a massive turnout of runners on marathon day.
+When the summer festivities began, I was amazed to see half the village in tadasana (tree pose) during the yoga workshop!
+I joined them to cook pasta with wild oregano over an open fire and bade goodbye to a massive turnout of runners on marathon day.

 The coolest mountain village in India?
 I think so.